Gamerum/Backend/README.md

 - `401 Unauthorized` if not logged in or could not send the JWT token.
 - `403 Forbidden` if the user does not have permission to add participants.
 - `404 Not Found` if the chat or profile does not exist.
+- `409 Conflict` if the user is already a participant of the chat.

 ### Get Chat Participants